swhitty/SwiftDraw/README.md

 SVGView("sample.svg")
 ```

 By default, the SVG is rendered at its intrinsic size.
-To make it flexible within layouts, mark it as resizable — just like `Image`:
+To make it flexible within layouts, mark it as resizable:

 ```swift
 SVGView("sample.svg")